Srinithya-09/SPAM-DETECTION-AND-FAKE-USER-IDENTIFICATION-ON-SOCIAL-NETWORK/README.md

 - NLTK / spaCy (for NLP tasks)
 - Matplotlib / Seaborn (for data visualization)
 - Flask (for deploying the model - optional)

+✅ How to Run

+1.Install requirements (if needed): pip install flask pandas scikit-learn joblib

+2.Run the script:
+python spam_detector.py

+3.Test the API (optional):
+{
+  "text": "Congratulations, you won!"
+}

+**You can test it using Postman, curl, or even Python requests**